EmirWorld/fixito-backend/README.md

-├── controllers/      # Contains the controllers for different API routes ├── models/           # Defines the database models using Mongoose ├── routes/           # Defines the API routes and their corresponding controllers ├── services/         # Contains the business logic for different features ├── utils/            # Utility functions and helpers ├── main.go           # Entry point of the application └── ...
+├── controllers/      # Contains the controllers for different API routes ├── models/           # Defines the database models using Mongoose ├── routes/           # Defines the API routes and their corresponding controllers ├── config/           # Contains configuration for database and swagger ├── utils/            # Utility functions and helpers ├── main.go           # Entry point of the application └── ...